Psianturi/near-ft-claim-service/README.md

 ### Step 4 — Load test

 Run the scenario via the helper script and refer to the [Artillery Testing Guide](ARTILLERY_TESTING_GUIDE.md) for arrival rates, troubleshooting, and performance tuning tips.
-Set `SANDBOX_BENCHMARK_10M=1` to switch the pipeline to the sustained 600-second / 100 TPS profile defined in `testing/artillery/benchmark-sandbox-10m.yml`—the new warm-up+ramp adds ~3 minutes (plan for ~13 minutes end-to-end).
+Set `SANDBOX_SMOKE_TEST=1` for the new 90-second smoke run or `SANDBOX_BENCHMARK_10M=1` to switch the pipeline to the sustained 600-second / 100 TPS profile defined in `testing/artillery/benchmark-sandbox-10m.yml`—the extended warm-up+ramp adds ~3 minutes (plan for ~13 minutes end-to-end).
 Load hosts must run **Node.js ≥ 22.13** so Artillery 2.x can start without engine errors.
 The pipeline starts the API in cluster mode by default (`SANDBOX_USE_CLUSTER=1`); override `SANDBOX_CLUSTER_WORKERS` or disable clustering with `SANDBOX_USE_CLUSTER=0` when you need single-thread baselines.

 ```bash
 nvm use 24